kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I know the account is related to what's been going on because the hair in the profile picture - at that time - is the same hair I saw in July when I was seeing a lot of pictures of the ceramics artist and Ana doing modelling.
 I believe it was just posted on its own like that.
 - I have a public tweet conversation with this person which is linked at the bottom of the page along with the other significant tweets.
 - I see weird stuff going on with this account, such as my likes being added to posts, without me actually adding them myself.
 I think it's a glitch.
-- We end up DM'ing in December significantly, and for sure it's someone from Denia.
+- We end up DM'ing in December significantly, and for sure it's someone from Dénia.
 - I take a look at some of the posts on this account and I note extremely enticing, honey-trap-type content from women.
 - I often look at my phone during the day.
 - As I'm looking at YouTube on the desktop one day I notice a video in the bottom section of the page which looks like me while I'm looking at my phone, singing along to the song I'm listening to.
 I'm startled.